fireflycons/tips-for-CKA-CKAD-CKS/README.md

 # Your Workstation

+* Windows is the platform that people have reported the fewest issues with.
+Mac should also be fine.
+Some people have had issues with Linux workstations.
+Note that only Ubuntu Bionic (18.04) and Focal (20.04) are supported, no other distro or version.
 * Do not use a workstation belonging to your employer, unless you have the ability to use an admin account on it.
 * Since this is a custom browser, you do not have the ability to use pre-prepared bookmarks.
 * Make sure you can move your camera.
 A plug-in USB camera on a long lead is recommended to facilitate the check in process (see Launching the exam below).